 8.1 Parsley Paste

 For long-term storage, you can make a delicious Parsley paste.
-The herb paste is the best method of preserving, as they keep the taste of flavours intact.
+The herb paste is the best method of preservation, as it keeps the taste of flavors intact.
 So you just need to combine the Parsley with a little olive oil.
-And easily blend in the mixer.
-Until it has a smooth consistency.
+Easily blend in the mixer until it has a smooth consistency.

 8.2 Dehydrating the Leaves

-Also, another method to store parsley is to dry it completely.
+Also another method to store parsley is to dry it completely.
 And making dry Parsley herbs.
-After drying use a spice grinder, to grind the leaves for your desired texture.
-And you can store your dried parsley in a spice jar for future flavouring!
-However, make sure to use both dried and frozen Parsley plants within the same year.
+After drying, use a spice grinder to grind the leaves for your desired texture.
+And you can store your dried parsley in a spice jar for future flavoring!
+However, make sure to use both dried and frozen Parsley plants within 1 to 3 years.

 8.3 Storing at the Room Temperature

-For short-term storage, you can keep the freshly pruned leaves at room temperature in water.
+For short-term storage, you can keep the freshly pruned leaves in the refrigerator.
 Snip off the ends and bundle the leaves.
-And carefully place them in a vase filled with water up to 1 to 2 inches.
+Carefully place them in a vase filled with water up to 1 to 2 inches.
 And cover them with plastic bags.
-In this, herbs remain fresh for 2-4 days without wilting.
-And again you can continue storing parsley.
+In this, herbs remain fresh for 2 weeks or longer without wilting.
+And again, you can continue storing parsley.

 Parsley is popular and growing them in gardens is an easy and efficient way to flavorful dishes.
-So make sure you harvest plant parsley carefully along with storing it.
+So make sure you harvest and store plant parsley carefully.
 And give them extra care and love.
 Hope you grow plenty of parsley in your herb garden after following the tips!